Pippi Longstocking (1969 TV series): English-language film version

-The first six uncut episodes of the original series, newly dubbed in English using British actors, and remastered from new film prints became available on DVD in 2002 by Hen's Tooth Video and Junior.TV GmbH & Co.
+The first six uncut episodes of the original series, newly dubbed in English using British actors, and remastered from new film prints, became available on DVD in 2002 by Hen's Tooth Video and Junior.TV GmbH & Co.
 KG.

 Location

-The Swedish town where the show is set is Visby in Gotland, the largest island in the Baltic Sea and the location of Villa Villekulla.
+The Swedish town where the show is set is Visby in Gotland, the largest island in the Baltic Sea and the location of the fictional Villa Villekulla.